Tektronix TDS694C Digital Scope

 Frequency Counters and Modulation Domain Analyzers

 Option 040: Jitter FFT

 The original "modulation domain" device: plots Allan variance, jitter histograms, jitter spectra, frequency vs. time, and so on.
-A beautiful thing for laser heterodyne stability measurements, moderate bandwidth phase-locked loops, and so on.
-It's a bit of a pain to set up, though, so it doesn't get used as much as it might.
+A beautiful thing for laser heterodyne stability measurements, moderate bandwidth phase-locked loops, and so on, though one has to remember that it's basically a glorified frequency/time interval counter, so its resolution is less than you'd expect and its jitter is around 200 ps.
+It's also a bit of a pain to set up, so it doesn't get used as much as it might.

 Hewlett-Packard 5316B 100MHz Universal Counter

 EIP 535C Microwave Counter

 A plain-vanilla 18-GHz counter.
 One of the slightly newer ones that can supply frequency locking to a sweeper would be useful.

 Quiet phaselocked generator.
 Recently repaired by Bill Dino at Electronics Revisited in Massachusetts—he more or less jacked up the name plate and slid a new synthesizer in underneath: A great outfit!

 Decent phase noise (-110dBc/Hz @ 1 kHz offset), fast tuning, 100-dB attenuation range.